 Duties included:

-•Within Unity3D, import models, build environments, build custom materials, setup lighting, and set low level scripting using visual scripting.
+•Within Unity3D, import models, build environments, build custom materials, set up lighting, and implement low-level scripting using visual scripting.

 •Mentor junior visual designers.